cruslim/web-search-execise/Readme.md

 This API has 1 endpoint only which is: `GET /websearch?searchterms={search-terms}`

-On execution, it will perform web search on both Google and Bing and will return the top 5 url results from each search provider, such as:
+On execution, it will perform web search on both Google and Bing and it will return the top **5** url results from each search provider, such as:

 ```json
 {